-"High Resolu- The average of n captured sample points is recorded as one wavetion" form sample.
-Averaging reduces the noise, the result is a more preform sample.
+"High Resolu-The average of n captured sample points is recorded as one wavetion"

+form sample.
 Averaging reduces the noise, the result is a more precise waveform with higher vertical resolution.

 "Average" The average is calculated from the data of the current acquisition and a number of consecutive acquisitions before.
 The method reduces random noise.
 It requires a stable, triggered and repetitive signal.
 The number of acquisitions for average calculation is defined with